Explainable AI and Adoption of Financial Algorithmic Advisors: an Experimental Study: Methods

 The game starts with a short learning session (3 days) designed to verify participants understanding.
 These days are not counted in the day numbering used throughout the analysis.
 After training, participants play the game for 14 game-days for real game coins.
 The complete game flow is described in the bottom graphic in Figure \ref{fig:game_flow}.

 \textit{Initial adoption} -- At day 3, after completing 2 days of playing for real game money, participants were given the option to take recommendations from a so-called "advisor".
 Each recommendation by the advisor was accompanied with a short explanation which varied between experimental conditions (details below).
 To avoid an anchoring effect, recommendations were always displayed after participants already decided how many cups to make.
 They then could change their decision based on the recommendation (a \textit{"Take Advice"} button allowed them to switch to the number prescribed by the advisor.
 No other change to the the amount of lemonade production was allowed at this stage); alternatively, they could stay with their original choice.
-Initial adoption following the first impression was measured by the Readiness To Adopt (RTA) in this phase, the percent of users that took the advice each day, and was compared between the different explanation treatments (see \ref{subsec:exp-conditions}).

-\textit{Adoption gain} -- during the first days of the experiment (between days 3 and 7) the advice in all explanation treatments was set to perform perfectly (i.e. the advice given is precisely the actual demand that will occur).
+Initial adoption following the first impression was measured by the Readiness To Adopt (RTA) in this phase, the percent of users that took the advice each day, and was compared between the different explanation treatments (see table 2\ref{subsec:exp-conditions}). \textit{Adoption gain} -- during the first days of the experiment (between days 3 and 7) the advice in all explanation treatments was set to perform perfectly (i.e. the advice given is precisely the actual demand that will occur).
 During this period we test how confidence in the algorithm advice is gained upon exposure to the accurate advisor, and specifically we compare the different conditions on day 7 after 4 rounds of exposure.

-\textit{Advice failure and algorithm aversion} -- On day 7, the weather forecast was sunny for all participants and the recommendation drastically fails, with a recommendation to produce the maximal amount of lemonade (10 cups), and an actual demand for the minimal amount (0 cups).
+\textit{Advice failure and algorithm aversion} -- On day 7, The weather forecast was sunny for all participants, and the recommendation drastically fails, with a recommendation to produce the maximal amount of lemonade (10 cups) and actual demand for the minimal amount for a rainy day(0 cups).
 We explore the effect of experimental treatment (different explanations) on RTA the next day (i.e. day 8).
 From day 9 and until day 10 we look at the accumulation of renewed trust, as the algorithm returns to its accurate predictions.

 \textit{Automatic adoption} -- starting from day 11, \textit{"Auto-pilot"} mode is made available.
 Namely, participants are able to request the model to decide how many cups to make, without ever seeing its recommendations, or entering their decision manually (\textit{"Decide for me"}).
 By using this, users get the option not to think about amounts of production, and this makes sense for them if they know they are going to take the advice of the model anyway.
 The RTA here is measured as the number of participants who adopt the algorithm either automatically or manually as in the previous days.